Ghost Month and Zhong Yuan Festival | Discover Taiwanese Traditions

 Chinese cuisines have typically been divided into ‘Eight Great Cuisines’ as a means of simplifying this vast and complex tradition.

-Offerings During Zhong Yuan Festival
+Offerings During the Zhong Yuan Festival

 Of course, incense sticks and paper money for ghosts are indispensable.